On-call rotation that takes the fight out of it.

 Who's behind this, and what if you disappear? +

 AF Mello Solutions Inc, an S-Corp registered in New York.
-Trademark filed (USPTO 99748772).
-Copyright registered (Reg # 1-15158973441).
+Trademark and copyright registered.
 Your data is yours and exports cleanly into a spreadsheet your team can keep running with.

 Can we see a demo before the pilot? +